ExpediaGroup/graphql-kotlin/docs/graphql-java-comparison.md

 title: GraphQL Java Comparison
 ---

-[graphql-java](https://graphql-java.com/) is one of the more popular JVM based GraphQL implemenations.
-GraphQL Kotlin is built on top of `grahpql-java` as there are many parts of the GraphQL specification that are trivial and this implemenatation has been used and tested by many users.
+[graphql-java](https://graphql-java.com/) is one of the most popular JVM based GraphQL implemenations.
+GraphQL Kotlin is built on top of `grahpql-java` as it can be easily extended with additional functionality and this implementation has been used and tested by many users.

 ### GraphQL Java Schema